What is Equity Carveout?

-Equity Carveout is a type of corporate strategy wherein a company sells a part of its business or one division through IPOs (initial public offering).
+Equity Carveout is a type of corporate restructuring strategy (divestiture) wherein a company sells a part of its business or one division through IPOs (initial public offerings).
 To put it simply, it is a process of separating a subsidiary from the parent company into a standalone company.
-The subsidiary company works like a full company with its own board of directors and financial statements.
+The subsidiary company works like a full company with its board of directors and financial statements.

 Thus, we can say that the parent company only sells a minority stake in the subsidiary.
-Also, a point to note is that under equity carve-out, the parent company does not sell the business unit outright, instead, only sells a minority stake.
+Also, a point to note is that under equity carve-out, the parent company does not sell the business unit outright.
+Instead, it only sells a minority stake.
 Such a process is also known as an IPO carve-out or a subsidiary IPO.

 Equity Carveout helps both – the parent company and the subsidiary – in the following ways:

-Unlock value: often, some business unit might offer low synergies and don’t relate much to the parent company’s core business.
-So, investors usually overlook such a business unit or value it at a lower valuation or the operation of the parent company overshadows it.
+Some business units often offer low synergies and don’t relate much to the parent company’s core business.
+So, investors usually overlook such a business unit or value it at a lower valuation, or the operation of the parent company overshadows it.

-Focus on core business: a carveout helps both the parent company and the subsidiary to focus on their core business.
-Also, after the Carveout, the parent company may not have to share its resources with the subsidiary, and thus, can divert those to its core business.
+a carveout helps both the parent company and the subsidiary focus on their core business.
+Also, after the Carveout, the parent company may not have to share its resources with the subsidiary and thus, can divert those to its core business.

-Cash infusion: cash proceeds from the sale of stake helps to capitalize on a newly formed entity.
+cash proceeds from the sale of stake help to capitalize on a newly formed entity.
 Moreover, the parent company can also share the cash proceeds.

 The spin-off is also a type of carveout.
-Under spin-off, shares of the subsidiary are distributed among the existing shareholders of the parent company.
+Under spin-off, the distribution of the shares of the subsidiary takes place among the existing shareholders of the parent company.
 In the Equity carveout, the shares are sold to new investors.

-Further, a parent company usually goes for an equity carveout if it believes that there will be no single buyer available for the subsidiary, or its aims to maintain some control over the subsidiary.
+Further, a parent company usually goes for an equity carveout if it believes that no single buyer will be available for the subsidiary.
+Or if it aims to maintain some control over the subsidiary.

 Also, a spin-off is a long process and may take a few years to complete.
 So, if a parent company needs a quick infusion of funds, it is not a preferable option.
 On the other hand, equity carveout is like a regular IPO, which is filed with the SEC, priced and marketed to the investors, and may take about 4 to 6 months.

 A parent company usually goes for such a carveout to retain control over its business unit or to boost its (parent company’s) share price.
-But, this does not actually happen as the new company (after a few years) gets acquired by third parties.
-A parent company with a majority stake may block such takeover, but doing this hampers the growth of the subsidiary.
-This may result in the conflict of interest between the management of the two companies.
+But, this does not actually happen as the third party acquires the new company (after a few years).
+A parent company with a majority stake may block such a takeover, but doing this hampers the growth of the subsidiary.
+This may result in a conflict of interest between the management of the two companies.